Contents

 General note:

-Some newer iOS devices without the classic 3.5mm headphone jack and with the newer Lightning/USB-C connector also work great with the eSense.
-You will need either an original Apple USB-C (https://amzn.to/2OQYssu) or original Apple Lightning (https://amzn.to/2SJVg37) to 3.5mm connector adapter (not included with the eSense).
-Alternatively, you can use any other adapter with a DAC chip.
-We recommend this adapter on Amazon: https://amzn.to/2SnAUA1.
+Some newer iOS devices without the classic 3.5mm headphone jack, but with a Lightning or USB-C port, also work perfectly with the eSense.
+For this, you’ll need either the original Apple USB-C adapter (https://amzn.to/41zD2Gd) or the original Apple Lightning to 3.5mm adapter (https://www.mediamarkt.de/de/product/_apple-mmx62zm-a-2179668.html) – which is optionally included with the eSense.

 Additional note Siri: